Financial-Times/origami/README.md

 ### Sass

 As with all Origami components, o-tooltip has a [silent mode](http://origami.ft.com/docs/syntax/scss/#silent-styles).
 To use its compiled CSS (rather than using its mixins with your own Sass) set `$o-tooltip-is-silent : false;` in your Sass before you've imported the o-tooltip Sass.

+## Migration Guide

+### Updating from v1 to v2

+V1 -> V2 introduces the new majors of `o-overlay` and `o-visual-effects`.
+Updating to this new version will mean updating any other components that you have which are using `o-overlay` or `o-visual-effects`.
+There are no other breaking changes in this release.

 ---